FISCO-BCOS/FISCO-BCOS-DOC/en/docs/tutorial/enterprise_quick_start.md

 ;agencyC node p2p address
 ```

-In the tutorial, agency C is chosen to generate genesis block of group.
-In the actual production, you can negotiate with the alliance chain committee to choose.
+In the tutorial, agency C is chosen to generate a genesis block of the group.
+In the actual production, you can negotiate with the alliance chain committee to determine.

-This step generates genesis block of group_genesis.ini configuration according to the node certificate configured in the meta folder of agencyC.
+This step generates a genesis block of group_genesis.ini configuration according to the node certificate configured in the meta folder of agencyC.

 ```bash
 ./generator --create_group_genesis ./group
 ```

-distribute genesis block of group2 to agencyA:
+Distribute genesis block of group2 to agencyA:

 ```bash
 cp ./group/group.2.genesis ~/generator-A/meta/